samisalkosuo/nodejs-sample/README.md

 # Node.js sample application

 Node.js sample application.
-Developed to be used with OpenShift and other Kubernetes platforms
+Developed to be used with OpenShift and other Kubernetes platforms, but can be used without Kubernetes.

 - Build locally:
   - `docker build -t nodejssample .`
+- Run locally in foreground:
+  - `docker run -it --rm --name nodejssample run -p 6001:6001 nodejssample`
+- Run locally in background:
+  - `docker run -d --name nodejssample -p 6001:6001 nodejssample`

 ## Old days